rafael-santiago/tulip/doc/MANUAL.md

             60--.chord{401-302-202-102}-.chord{305-205}-.chord{302-202}-.chord{304-204}-.chord{302-202}--
             502-504-402-404-.chord{302-202}-;

-The base is a mix of fingering and strumming, I think that the better way is listen to it and try to figure out:
+The base is a mix of finger-style and strumming, I think that the better way is listen to it and try to figure out:

     .literal{"Base:\n"}